-Section 18.2.
-Safety Committee.
-The Water Department Safety Committee shall include at least two (2) members of the bargaining unit, one from the lake and one from in town.
-The Engineering Safety Committee shall include one (1) member of the bargaining unit.
-The Union will provide in writing to the Department Head the members appointed to the Department Safety Committee.
+Section 18.2 Safety Committee.
+The parties agree to have a joint safety committee which shall include at least two (2) members of the bargaining unit Water Department, one from the lake and one from in town, and one (1) member from the bargaining unit Public Works Department.
+The Union will provide in writing to the Department Heads the members appointed to the Department Lodge 1000 Safety Committee.
 This Committee shall make recommendations including but not limited to conditions which do not meet OSHA standards.